aditya-pansare/basic-server/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: backend_bug_report
-about: Create a report to help us improve
+about: Template to file bug in the backend
 title: ''
 labels: ''
-assignees: aditya-pansare
+assignees: ''

 ---

-# Backend Bug Report Template
 ### All headings with asterisks[*] are required

 ## *Issue Summary